plroman/go-proxy/README.md

    --local-listen-addr value                   address to listen on for orderflow proxy API for external users and local operator (default: "127.0.0.1:443") [$LOCAL_LISTEN_ADDR]
    --public-listen-addr value                  address to listen on for orderflow proxy API for other network participants (default: "127.0.0.1:5544") [$PUBLIC_LISTEN_ADDR]
    --cert-listen-addr value                    address to listen on for orderflow proxy serving its SSL certificate on /cert (default: "127.0.0.1:14727") [$CERT_LISTEN_ADDR]
-   --builder-endpoint value                    address to send local ordeflow to (default: "http://127.0.0.1:8645") [$BUILDER_ENDPOINT]
+   --builder-endpoint value                    address to send local orderflow to (default: "http://127.0.0.1:8645") [$BUILDER_ENDPOINT]
    --rpc-endpoint value                        address of the node RPC that supports eth_blockNumber (default: "http://127.0.0.1:8545") [$RPC_ENDPOINT]
-   --builder-confighub-endpoint value          address of the builder config hub enpoint (directly or using the cvm-proxy) (default: "http://127.0.0.1:14892") [$BUILDER_CONFIGHUB_ENDPOINT]
+   --builder-confighub-endpoint value          address of the builder config hub endpoint (directly or using the cvm-proxy) (default: "http://127.0.0.1:14892") [$BUILDER_CONFIGHUB_ENDPOINT]
-   --orderflow-archive-endpoint value          address of the ordreflow archive endpoint (block-processor) (default: "http://127.0.0.1:14893") [$ORDERFLOW_ARCHIVE_ENDPOINT]
+   --orderflow-archive-endpoint value          address of the orderflow archive endpoint (block-processor) (default: "http://127.0.0.1:14893") [$ORDERFLOW_ARCHIVE_ENDPOINT]
-   --flashbots-orderflow-signer-address value  ordreflow from Flashbots will be signed with this address (default: "0x5015Fa72E34f75A9eC64f44a4Fcf0837919D1bB7") [$FLASHBOTS_ORDERFLOW_SIGNER_ADDRESS]
+   --flashbots-orderflow-signer-address value  orderflow from Flashbots will be signed with this address (default: "0x5015Fa72E34f75A9eC64f44a4Fcf0837919D1bB7") [$FLASHBOTS_ORDERFLOW_SIGNER_ADDRESS]
    --max-request-body-size-bytes value         Maximum size of the request body, if 0 default will be used (default: 0) [$MAX_REQUEST_BODY_SIZE_BYTES]
    --connections-per-peer value                Number of parallel connections for each peer and archival RPC (default: 10) [$CONN_PER_PEER]
    --max-local-requests-per-second value       Maximum number of unique local requests per second (default: 100) [$MAX_LOCAL_RPS]